Set up alert actions

 Splunk Alert: $name$.
 Splunk will replace

-$name$ with the report name.
+$name$ with the saved search name.

 Splunk provides additional variables that you can use in the Subject field.
 They include, but are not limited to, the following:

 ||The number of results returned by the search.|

 ||A Splunk Web URL where users can view the results.|

 ||The search ID of the job that triggered the alert.|